On entry to their teacher training course applicants are required to hold a UK degree or equivalent qualification.

 After the course

-Most of the trainees who train at Landau Forte SCITT go on to teach in Derby/shire and many gain posts in the schools in which they have completed their training.
+Most of the trainees who train at Landau Forte SCITT go on to teach in the local area and many gain posts in the schools in which they have completed their training.

 The PGCE with Master’s level credits means that trainees can continue their learning journey with a MA in Education with our partner, Derby University or another HEI.